Espresso Cups Buying Guide

 Are you having an espresso machine and looking for nice cups to serve your espresso?
 There are so many coffee cups which you can buy – but hard to find the perfect one, it`s really confusing.
 When I searched for the perfect espresso cups I learned so much about what to consider before buying.
-In the following you learn more about choosing the right cup to enjoy you perfect coffee.
+In the following, you learn more about choosing the right cup to enjoy your perfect coffee.

 Why the perfect cup matters